Be Sure You Have An Effective Vaccine

 Improved mortality and economic benefits

 "I was skeptical, but this strategy worked very well to stop the swine influenza activity.
 It eliminated coughing pigs, improved gilt health post-arrival and drastically improved overall pig quality in just eight weeks," Hollis said.
 "We went from an average post-weaning mortality of 12% to 4.4%."

 According to the operation’s production supervisor and on-farm manager, pigs were no longer coughing and were starting on feed better post-weaning.
 Clinical signs almost completely disappeared in nursing pigs.

-Hollis thought about creating an autogenous vaccine, but going with FluSure XP was clearly the right decision.
+Going with FluSure XP was clearly the right decision to help get immunization started.
 With two doses of FluSure XP, positive and consistent results were seen in the same amount of time it would have taken to create an autogenous vaccine.

 The potential increase in income per year for this operation was almost $200,000 for a $10,800 investment, which equates to an approximate 18 to 1 return on investment.

 - Corzo CA, Gramer M, Kuhn M, Mohr M, Morrison R. Observations regarding influenza A virus shedding in a swine breeding farm after mass vaccination.
 J Swine Health Prod.
 2012;20(6):283-289.

 - Data on file, Study Report No. OR-2011-10-27, Zoetis Inc.